pradyunsg/furo/docs/kitchen-sink/generic.rst

 to see how the text is wrapped.  -- ---- --------  Now note    the spacing    between the    words of    this sentence    (words should    be grouped    in pairs).``

+A very long "word": ``LoremipsumdolorsitametconsetetursadipscingelitrseddiamnonumyeirmodtemporinviduntutlaboreetdoloremagnaaliquyameratseddiamvoluptuaAtveroeosetaccusametjustoduodoloresetearebum``

+A very long path: ``/my/network/directory/where/all/my/fancy/files/reside/but/I/tend/to/hide/them/in/very/long/subdirectories/to/keep/them/very/hard/to/find/even/for/myself.exe``

 Math
 ====